iannbing/react-simple-redux/README.md

-# [NOTE]: This is a personal experimental project, which is under heavy development.
-DO NOT use this in your production code.

 # React Simple Redux

 A minimal implementation of `react-redux` using React Context API.
 The API completely follows how `react-redux` works.